zhutoutoutousan/A-study-note-as-a-beginner/study/mathematics/algebra/linear-algebra/matrix-and-vector.md

 ### Multiplication
 #### Scalar multiplication
 - The **product** of any $m\times n$ matrix $\bold{A}=[a_{jk}]$ and any **scalar** *c*(number *c*) is written $c\bold{A}$

+#### Matrix Multiplication

 ## Transformation

+# Properties of its operations
+For the detailed syntax, just type it in the search engine
+## Commutative
+- Scalar multiplication
+- Addition
+## Associative
+- Scalar multiplication
+- Addition
+## Distributive
+- Scalar multiplication
+- Addition
+## Identity
+- Scalar multiplication
+- Addition

 # Deep-dive
 ## Theorems